Cascading Kitchen notes:

 - 1/2 lb. buckwheat noodles or whole wheat spaghetti pasta, cooked al dente (Overcooking makes them gooey.
 Asian grocery stores have the best selection of buckwheat noodles)

-- Prepare the Asian green mix: cut in a small chiffonade.
+- Prepare the Asian green mix or any other green you have available, cut in a small chiffonade.
 You can even chiffonade lettuce to add to the greens.
+You can use up to a gallon of cut greens.
+They’ll disappear in this recipe.

 1) Saute in 4 Tb of peanut oil: